How to maintain image quality when posting on Facebook

 The following tips are to be kept in mind while clicking pictures in order to maintain final image clarity:

-No matter how high the megapixel count of your camera is, if you start from an already compressed image i.e. JPEG the final results after applying filters end subsequent editing would be less than the full quality possible for the image.
-Though the file size of the clicked picture would be really large but in order to preserve every minute detail and image information one must use the RAW image format.
+No matter how high the megapixel count of your camera is, if you start from an already compressed image i.e. JPEG the final results after applying filters and subsequent editing would be less than the full quality possible for the image.

 2.)
 Choose a low ISO setting when shooting in low light.

-3.)
-Use high color depth while editing to make sure a wide range of colors is used and accurate color reproduction is done from the original RAW picture.
+while editing to make sure a wide range of colors is used and accurate color reproduction is done from the original RAW picture.

 Save the sharpening chops for the very end of your editing process.
-And if possible always use selective sharpening on your images i.e. sharpen only the areas where dark colors meet light colors and not on the the whole breadth and length of the images.
+And if possible always use selective sharpening on your images i.e. sharpen only the areas where dark colors meet light colors and not on the whole breadth and length of the images.

 5.)
 Save the picture at the end as a TIFF file with all the layers unflattened.